This book is not that serious

 The newsletter arrives every forth Monday of the month

-It’s been more than a year since I can’t use Instagram anymore because I feel so bad - everyone’s lives look way perfecter than mine, and this has been enough to bring so much anxiety.
+It’s been more than a year since I can’t open Instagram without feeling anxious - everyone’s lives look way perfecter , more fun and more adjusted than mine.

-But beyond Instagram, we are spoiled in social media by readiness; we see the fitness instructor after they achieved a super strong, pumped, body, we see the start-up entrepreneur after raising millions in investments, or the painting in its marvellous finished wonder.
+Beyond Instagram, we are spoiled in social media by readiness; we see a fitness instructor after they achieved a super strong, pumped, body, we see a start-up entrepreneur after raising millions in investments, or the painting in its marvellous finished wonder.

 Very rarely do we see narratives of the messy pathways to get there.
-We see the "after" but not the "during", and this newsletter is created for everyone, who like me, feels tired and demotivated by the artificiality of the perfection in social media.
+We see the "after" but not the "during", and this newsletter changes that, to show the messy pathways, the mistakes, downturns, emotional swirls and all that jazz.

 Why I chose to talk about the space between ‘before’ and ‘after’